William Quantrill: Early life

 Soon, Quantrill accompanied a large group of hometown friends in their quest to settle near Tuscarora Lake.
 However, neighbors soon began to notice Quantrill stealing goods out of other people's cabins and banished him from the community in January 1858.
 Soon thereafter, Quantrill signed on as a teamster with the US Army expedition heading to Salt Lake City, Utah in early 1858.
 Quantrill's journey out west is little known except that he excelled at poker.
 Quantrill racked up piles of winnings by playing the game against his comrades at Fort Bridger but lost it all on one hand, leaving him broke.
 Quantrill then joined a group of Missouri ruffians and became a drifter.
 The group helped protect pro-slavery Missouri farmers from the Jayhawkers for pay and slept wherever they could find lodging.
 Quantrill traveled back to Utah and then to Colorado but returned in less than a year to Lawrence, Kansas, in 1859 where he taught at a schoolhouse until it closed in 1860.
 Quantrill then partnered with brigands and turned to cattle rustling and anything else to earn him money.
-Quantrill also learned the profitability of capturing runaway slaves and devised plans to use free black men as bait for runaway slaves, whom he subsequently captured and returned to their enslavers in exchange for reward money.

 Before 1860, Quantrill appeared to oppose slavery.
 He wrote to his good friend W.W.
 Scott in January 1858 that the Lecompton Constitution was a "swindle" and that James Henry Lane, a Northern sympathizer, was "as good a man as we have here".
 He also called the Democrats "the worst men we have for they are all rascals, for no one can be a democrat here without being one".
 However, in February 1860, Quantrill wrote a letter to his mother that expressed his views on the anti-slavery supporters.
 Quantrill told her that slavery was right and that he detested Jim Lane.
 He said that the hanging of John Brown had been too good for him and that "the devil has got unlimited sway over this territory, and will hold it until we have a better set of man and society generally."